 Buying Pre-Owned Rolex Watches

 There’s a massive secondary market where you can purchase a pre-owned Rolex.
 As always, one should exercise caution when purchasing a pre-owned watch.
 Counterfeit Rolex watches are straightforward to come by, and some even have off-the-shelf automatic movements to mimic the sweeping action of the original motion.
-It’s always better to purchase a pre-owned Rolex watch from a reputable dealer and insist on receiving the original box and papers along with the timepiece.
+It’s always better to purchase a pre-owned Rolex watch from a reputable dealer and insist on receiving the original box for your watch, and papers along with the timepiece.
 A little due diligence will undoubtedly go a long way in ensuring that you’re not scammed out of your money.

 There are often good deals to be had on pre-owned Rolex watches.
 If you have a good eye for spotting fakes and know just what you’re looking for, you may find what you’re looking for.
 Models that are highly in demand like the Submariner and Daytona are also sold brand new in the secondary market with all of the original paperwork.